mayou04/Phreddit/README.md

 In the sections below, list and describe each contribution briefly.

 ## Team Member 1 Contribution
-Dylan Nicastro: Full backend + documentation
+Dylan Nicastro: Backend + documentation + tests

 ## Team Member 2 Contribution
 Martin You: Full frontend